karlwith/Raw-Neural-Net/README.md

 # Neural network
-This learning algorithm was created with no references to any Machine Learning libraries.The neural network framework was adapted from The One on youtube - https://youtu.be/L_PByyJ9g-I A TanH activation function was used with a adjustable learning rate and number of feed forward / back propagation iterations.
+This learning algorithm was created with no references to any existing Machine Learning libraries.
+The neural network framework was adapted from The One on youtube - https://youtu.be/L_PByyJ9g-I A TanH activation function was used with a adjustable learning rate and number of feed forward / back propagation iterations.